Cyril Frisby

-Cyril Frisby VC (17 September 1885 – 10 September 1961) was an English recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Cyril Hubert Frisby VC (17 September 1885 – 10 September 1961) was an English recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 Awarded the VC for his actions in the Battle of Canal du Nord during the First World War, in later life he was a prominent sports fisherman.

 Early life

-Cyril Hubert Frisby was born on 17 September 1885 at New Barnet, Hertfordshire, the second son of Henry and Zoe Frisby.
+Frisby was born on 17 September 1885 at New Barnet, Hertfordshire, the second son of Henry and Zoe Frisby.
 He was educated at Haileybury College.
 He became a member of the London Stock Exchange in 1911.
 The same year he married Audrey Ogilvie-Grant in London; the couple had a son, born two years later.

+Frisby was a noted athlete for Polytechnic Harriers and finished second behind Swede Ernest Wilde in the 880 yards event at the 1913 AAA Championships.
+As the highest placed British athlete he was regarded as the National 880 yards champion.